timbeaudet/knowledge_base/faq/today.md

-# Today is 2019-07-15
+# Today is 2019-07-16

 ## Objectives for the day:

-- Writeup of a few emails for the email drip campaign.
-- Setup of TyreBytes website, starting from Trailing Brakes??
+- Define obstacle physics in data driven format (json).
+- Create bigger boxes
+- Create stacks of tires.

 # Purpose

-- Start/continue building the mailing list and gaining interest.
+- Make game awesome!